-Why India farm reforms have sparked protests
+Bharat bandh: Farmers intensify protest against reforms

 It's a complex system underpinned by regulations, and a host of personal and business relationships.

-The reforms, at least on paper, seek to loosen these rules and give farmers the option of selling outside of this so-called "mandi system".
+The reforms, at least on paper, give farmers the option of selling outside of this so-called "mandi system".

 So, what is the issue?